-- Most of the markets remained steady to firm.
-Prices at Gulabbagh went up by 100 INR amid tight supply and high demand from poultry industry, whereas, Davangere market open today and prices remained unchanged.
-However, new arrivals in both markets are expected in the month of April. - As per trade sources, maize is currently being traded at Rs 2180/2200 per quintal in the mandis of Madhya Pradesh, Maharashtra, and Chhattisgarh, while in Haryana and Punjab, it is trading at 2500/2525 INR per quintal.
+- ➤ Most of the markets remained rangebound today.
+Prices at Gulabbagh and Davangere remained unchanged.
+Fresh arrivals have started coming into the markets of Koppal and Sangli. - As per trade sources, maize is currently being traded at Rs 2180/2200 per quintal in the mandis of Madhya Pradesh, Maharashtra, and Chhattisgarh, while in Haryana and Punjab, it is trading at 2500/2525 INR per quintal.
 The supply of maize from Madhya Pradesh has almost ended, and as the Kharif season has ended everywhere, the stocks from the warehouses are now being sold.
 The slowdown is not due to high prices in the international markets, as Indian maize is being exported to Bangladesh and Nepal.
 The conflict in Ukraine is causing a surge in corn prices in the global market, and a potential slump may occur only when the main crop from Bihar arrives. - As per trade sources, in Naugachia, Bihar, the stock is very less amid the demand from feed industry which has resulted in price hike. - ➤ Due to a severe drought that has reduced production in traditional supplier Argentina, feed millers in Asia are increasing their corn purchases from India.
 Importers located in Malaysia and Vietnam are presently reserving approximately 200,000 tonnes of Indian corn every month. - As per the 2nd advance estimates of production of major agricultural crops released by the Union Ministry of Agriculture and Farmers Welfare on 14th February,2023, the production of maize has been revised to 34.61 MMT up from the target of 33.2 MMT.
 Rabi maize production revised up from the target of 10.1 MMT to 10.78 MMT due to increased acreage in key rabi maize producing states amid favourable weather conditions whereas kharif maize production has been also revised from the target of 23.10 MMT to 23.83 MMT. - ➤ As of latest data released by Ministry of Agriculture on 2nd February, 2023, maize has been sown in 22.67 lakh hectares this year, which is almost 16% more area compared to 19.48 lakh hectares last year. - As per sources, weather issues have reduced the quality of Ukraine's corn crop.
 Ukraine is now in the middle of a protracted winter harvest.
 Large temperature changes make it difficult for farmers to work and reduce quality of maize thus calculating probable weather-related losses by 10% or 15%.
-Last month, it was claimed that due to a decrease in the harvestable land brought on by Russia's invasion, Ukraine's maize production could drop from 41.9 million tonnes in 2021 to 22-23 million tonnes in 2022.

-As per reports, the maize harvest has accelerated in the Tirupur district's Udumalai and Kudimangalam districts of Tamil Nadu, and farmers there are distressed as a result of the decline in prices.
+Last month, it was claimed that due to a decrease in the harvestable land brought on by Russia's invasion, Ukraine's maize production could drop from 41.9 million tonnes in 2021 to 22-23 million tonnes in 2022. - As per reports, the maize harvest has accelerated in the Tirupur district's Udumalai and Kudimangalam districts of Tamil Nadu, and farmers there are distressed as a result of the decline in prices.
 The price of maize is low in local markets when it is purchased in large quantities by chicken feed producers from other states like Bihar, Andhra Pradesh, Karnataka, etc. However, the yield in those states dropped last season for a variety of reasons, including rain damage.
 Maize commanded high prices in the neighborhood markets as a result.
 Due to the extensive harvesting taking place in the region, the availability of resources has grown and the price has begun to decline.
 Currently, a quintal of maize worth Rs.
 2,800 is available for Rs.
 2,300.
 Farmers worry that prices may decrease further if the supply rises because the harvest has only just begun.